dr-leo/intake_sdmx/doc/user_guide.rst

   And dict keys are just fine to show human-readable descriptions alongside the IDs.

+As in  pandasdmx, you can configure your HTTP connections:

+.. ipython:: python

+    src_via_proxy = SDMXSources(
+        storage_options={'proxies': {'http': 'http://1.1.1.1:4567'}})

+The `storage_options` argument is an **intake** feature.
+Options will be propagated to any HTTP connection established by instances derived from `src_via_proxy`.
+Note that upon instantiation of:class:`SDMXSources` no HTTP connection is made.

 Exploring the dataflows of a given data source
 ================================================